Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="map.sample-topic.to">sample</param>
 ```

-allows Lightstreamer Clients to subscribe to items like:
+allows Lightstreamer clients to subscribe to items like:

 ```js
 item-[name=Joe,age=24]